 Lev Nikolaevich Tolstoy was a man with a moral system.
-To most people, morals is what happens when you are faced with a choice of good & evil.
-It is intuitive & spontaneous.
-But Tolstoy spent many anguished years building himself a system which, given a certain situation, would output the right & proper action.
-He based this system on the moral teachings of Jesus of Nazareth & in particular on the Sermon on the Mount.
+To most people, morals is what happens when you are faced with a choice of good and evil.
+It is intuitive and spontaneous.
+But Tolstoy spent many anguished years building himself a system which, given a certain situation, would output the right and proper action.
+He based this system on the moral teachings of Jesus of Nazareth and in particular on the Sermon on the Mount.

-This will go some way towards explaining Tolstoy’s thinking during the events described in the following passage, which takes place in 1891 & is taken from Henri Troyat’s magisterial biography of the man:
+This will go some way towards explaining Tolstoy’s thinking during the events described in the following passage, which takes place in 1891 and is taken from Henri Troyat’s magisterial biography of the man:

 Toward midsummer, alarming news reached Yasnaya Polyana: an unusually prolonged period of drought had brought famine to some of the central and southwestern provinces of Russia.
 A number of people, including the author Leskov, came to ask Tolstoy whether he did not think something should be done to help the suffering peasants.
 The master was annoyed by this appeal to charity – to begin with, because he had not had the idea first, and then because, together with the muzhik-philosopher Syutayev, he had long condemned private charity because, according to him, the principle of “non-resistance to evil” should apply to natural disaster as well.
 His reply to his colleague was sententious: